Uchiha-Monroe/Efficient_Corpus_Index/README.md

-# The core implementation of Deep Scalable Index (DCI) model, a method for fast retrieval on scalable corpora.
+# The core implementation of Scalable Corpus Index (SCI) model, a method for fast retrieval on scalable corpora.

 ## data description
  - raw dataset: